Welcome to bradyvisuals, home of American lifestyle photographer Kyle Brady

 Most importantly, we made more memories and brought 4 generations together for this special holiday.
 It's an honor of a lifetime that my kids (and my wife!) are able to experience time with Grammy.
 She's a special lady and we're so blessed to have her!

 3/9/22 - After a long, cold, fairly uneventful winter at home (puppy tasks aside), we knew a change of scenery would do well to kick off the warmer part of the new year.
 We booked a trip back to Port St Lucie, Florida, home of Club Med Sandpiper Bay resort.
 We had gone there 7 years earlier when baby Hudson was just getting into daycare, and decided it was worth another visit.
 We left Clarence behind, flew away from the local snow and down to West Palm Beach, and enjoyed a fun 3 days living the all-inclusive life.
 The kids did great at Kids Club, even performing in a Superhero show (Daddy made a cameo).
 Travel of course always throws a wrench, so the most memorable part of this vacation might have been our trip home.
 A journey that was supposed to take ~5 hours door to door ended up taking 26 hours!
 A canceled flight to Trenton followed by a 4-hour delayed flight to Newark left us stuck there overnight.
 Finally, we caught the NJ Transit back to Hamilton, got a ride to Trenton airport, and then finally arrived home.
+Not to be satisfied, we arrived only to find our garage door had been locked, and we were locked out!
+Another hour waiting for the locksmith and Daddy unsuccessfully trying to break in, and we were finally safe inside.
+Phew!

 Winter 2021-22:

-12/25/21 - Christmas 2021 was an exciting one for a lot of reasons.
-First, despite the best attempts of the Omicron variant, we were able to resume a relatively normal schedule of events with various family groups.
-We hosted 4-5 different events with different groups of people at our house this year, which we both love to do and also kinda HAD to do this year in particular.
-Why, you ask?
 Because just 6 days before Christmas, we picked up our NEW PUPPY!
 He is a Bernedoodle (Bernese Mountain Dog + Poodle) and his name is Clarence.
 We love having a 4-legged family member, and are learning to adjust to avoid puppy-based destruction around the house.
 Watch out shoes, Paci's, and loose clothing!

 12/18/21 - Met up with Dad & Diane (aka PopPop & Grammy) for a Polar Express train ride to the North Pole on Black River & Western Railway in Flemington, NJ.
 Santa, Mrs. Claus, and some helpful elves escorted us on our journey and handed out special bells to the kids so they could be part of Santa's GPS (Global Presents System).
 Great way to kick off the holiday season!